numba/llvmlite/docs/source/user-guide/binding/execution-engine.rst

    * .. method:: get_function_address(name)

         Return the address of the function *name* as an integer.
+        It's a fatal error in LLVM if the symbol of *name* doesn't exist.

    * .. method:: get_global_value_address(name)

         Return the address of the global value *name* as an integer.
+        It's a fatal error in LLVM if the symbol of *name* doesn't exist.

    * .. method:: remove_module(module)